black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 39
 Now, add a line that updates the text of button2 to say "Buy weapon (30 gold)" and update the text of button3 to say "Go to town square".

+# Step 40
+In your goStore() function, update the onclick property for each button to run buyHealth, buyWeapon, and goTown, respectively.